Terms & Conditions

 -

-Communicate openly and promptly about matters concerning their child’s health, well-being, attendance, and any relevant family circumstances.
+Communicate openly about matters affecting their child’s health, wellbeing, and attendance.

 -

-Notify the nursery the same day in the event of absence, illness, or changes to emergency or authorised collector details.
+Notify the nursery promptly of absences or changes to authorised collection arrangements.

 -